jhu-ip/cs220-f24/assign/old/hw1.md

 ```

 You'll also want to have a variable indicating how many different types
-of coins there are, so that you know which elements of these arrays are
+of tasks there are, so that you know which elements of these arrays are
 used.

-It will also make sense to have an array keeping track of how many coins
+It will also make sense to have an array keeping track of how many tasks
-of each type are in the user's collection.
+of each type are in the user's jar.

 Make sure that your program consistently checks the return value of `scanf`
 so that it knows whether or not input was read successfully.